Lim Chuan Poh

-Lim Chuan Poh is a Singaporean civil servant, diplomat and former lieutenant-general who is currently the Singaporean Ambassador to Israel.
+Lim Chuan Poh is a Singaporean civil servant, diplomat and former lieutenant-general who was formerly the Singaporean Ambassador to Israel.
 He previously served as the Chief of Defence Force between 2000 and 2003.
 After leaving the Singapore Armed Forces (SAF) in 2003, Lim served as Permanent Secretary for Education until 2007 before serving as Chairman of the Agency for Science, Technology and Research (A*STAR), a statutory board under the Ministry of Trade and Industry.
 After his retirement in 2019, Lim was appointed Chairman of the Singapore Food Agency.

 Education

 Upon his graduation from Raffles Institution, Lim was awarded the Singapore Armed Forces Overseas Scholarship in 1980.

 Lim graduated from St John's College, Cambridge with a Bachelor of Arts (later promoted to Master of Arts by seniority) degree in mathematics.

 He subsequently attended Camberley Staff College in 1988 and graduated with the Best Overseas Student Award.

 Lim also completed a Master of Business Administration degree at Cornell University in 1993 and has attended the Advanced Management Program at Harvard Business School in 2003.